Frequently asked questions about extension of temporary residence permits for former asylum seekers and their families

 Shortly after you have submitted your application, the Migration Agency will confirm it has been received by sending an email to the address you entered the first time you logged in to the e-service.

-You can also use the My page or Check your application services.
+You can also use the My page service.
 Keep in mind that it can take up to one hour for an online application to appear in the system and it may take several days for documents that have been sent in by post to be registered.

 When you have completed your application, you will receive confirmation immediately on your screen that the Swedish Migration Agency has received your information.